 For clinical (GMC), dentistry (GDC) and nursing (NMC) appointments, professional registration details will also be checked using the relevant on line register.

 The Immigration, Asylum and Nationality Act 2006 charges employers with a number of responsibilities responsibilities relating to the tracking and monitoring of migrant workers.
-This includes a number of reporting requirements relating to migrant workers employment; it is therefore vital that the following circumstances are reported to Human Resources immediately so that the UK Border Agency can be informed:
+This includes a number of reporting requirements relating to migrant workers employment; it is therefore vital that the following circumstances are reported to Human Resources immediately so that the UKVI can be informed:

-The following circumstances will also be reported to the UKBA by Human Resources:
+The following circumstances will also be reported to the UKVI by Human Resources:

 In line with the requirements of the 2006 Act, Human Resources will also carry out an annual check to ensure staff with LLTR are still entitled to work in the UK and to check their current home address and contact details.